 You’re ready to rebrand, Now What?

 I would love to work with you.
-You can review my three brand packages on my services page to find one that works with your budget.
+You can review my packages on my services page to find one that works with your budget.
 If you need some time to save for this investment, then take my free brand quiz, which will help you identify your brand personality.